 Let us notice that the Alexander polynomial (\cite{CGW}) of $\Gamma $ is $2t^2-t+2$ (so none of the roots are real and positive).
 Notice that our group is a 2-generated 1-relator group, thus we also answer the specific question asked in \cite{CC}.
 The group that we present can be generalized in various directions.
 We do not make an attempt here for this, and in particular, we make no effort to clarify how small the exponent $q$ can be taken.

 In the class of 3-manifold groups, it is conjectured in \cite{MT} that the existence of a generalized torsion is equivalent to non-bi-orderability.
-Although this conjecture is still open, the authors of \cite{MT} verify it for all non-hyperbolic, geometric 3-manifolds (in particular for Seifert fibered manifolds and for Sol manifolds) and in \cite{IMT}, further evidence for the conjecture are provided.
+The authors of \cite{MT} verify it for all non-hyperbolic, geometric 3-manifolds (in particular, for Seifert fibered manifolds and for Sol manifolds) and in \cite{IMT}, further evidence for the conjecture are provided.
 Recently, the conjecture has settled negatively in \cite{CC}.
 In the same work, a computation is provided to show that the example in the previous version of our paper has a generalized torsion.
 In the current version, we replace the flawed argument from the previous version with a very short and efficient argument.

-For any class $\mathcal{C}$ of groups, we say $\mathcal{C}$ satisfies property $T_O$ if for any group $G$ in this class, $G$ is left-orderable iff $G$ is torsion-free.
+For any class $\mathcal{C}$ of groups, we say $\mathcal{C}$ satisfies the property $T_O$ if for any group $G$ in this class, $G$ is left-orderable iff $G$ is torsion-free.
 Similarly, we say $\mathcal{C}$ satisfies property $T_{BO}$ if for any group $G$ in $\mathcal{C}$, $G$ is bi-orderable iff $G$ has no generalized torsion.
-For the class of 3-manifold groups, property $T_O$ fails (see \cite{G}) whereas property $T_{BO}$ is an open conjecture; and for the class of one-relator groups, property $T_O$ holds, whereas property $T_{BO}$ fails.
+For the class of 3-manifold groups, both properties $T_O$ and $T_{BO}$ fail (see \cite{G}, \cite{CC}); and for the class of one-relator groups, property $T_O$ holds, whereas property $T_{BO}$ fails.
 We summarize this in the following table: